alexkratzer/autohomestack/docs/index.md

 !!! warning

-    of course i am not liable for any damage caused by replicas ;-)
+    of course I am not liable for any damage caused by replicas ;-)